Appdynamics/Dynamic-Agent-MA/readme.txt

 LABEL_FILTER_EXCLUDE
 Notes: If populated, the Dynamic Agent will NOT instrument containers matching one of the label names and values.
 Can be used in conjunction with the LABEL_FILTER_INCLUDE setting.
 Example: LABEL_FILTER_EXCLUDE=com.example.label1=jetty1,jetty2;com.example.label2=jetty2,jetty3;

+UNIQUE_HOST_ID
+Notes: If populated, the supplied value will be used as the UNIQUE_HOST_ID instead of the machine-derived UNIQUE_HOST_ID.

 Customizing files in the AppServerAgent directory